JinLee0811/JinLee0811/README.md

 ## About

-Software Engineer with 3+ years of experience building production web applications using **React, TypeScript and Node.js**.
+Software Engineer with building production web applications using **React, TypeScript and Node.js**.

 I focus on building scalable **SaaS-style platforms**, designing clean APIs, and deploying reliable systems on **AWS cloud infrastructure**.